 For healthy cholesterol: Twice daily, take 150 mg of Sytrinol, a proprietary extract of citrus and palm fruits that helps lower “bad” cholesterol and raise “good” cholesterol.

 Hawthorne: Take this herb for healthy blood pressure and overall heart health.
 Follow the manufacturer’s directions.

 For healthy digestion: To strengthen immune function and promote digestive health, take probiotics on an empty stomach, at least two hours before your next mealtime, or before going to bed.

-“Optimal nutrition, hormonal balance, and avoiding toxins improve a man’s semen quality and sperm count,” says Adrienne Steward, NMD, a naturopathic physician who specializes in fertility at Integrative Health in Scottsdale, Ariz.
+“Optimal nutrition, hormonal balance, and avoiding toxins improve a man’s semen quality and sperm count,” says Adrienne Stewart, NMD, a naturopathic physician who specializes in fertility at Integrative Health in Scottsdale, Ariz.
 We’re all exposed to toxins through household products, plastics, pesticides, fertilizers, and even mercury in fish.
 Tests can reveal hormonal problems caused by an overload of such toxins, and a nutritionally minded physician can recommend a treatment program.